 - Line or lightly oil a rectangular 4 x 8 inches (10 x 20 cm) baking tin and transfer the batter into the tin.
 Or choose a muffin pan if you want to make muffins instead of a loaf.

 - Bake for about 35 minutes for the loaf (or for about 25 minutes for the muffins).
 To make sure that it is cooked, insert a thin bladed knife into the centre of the zucchini bread, the knife should come out clean.
 And voilà!
-Wait for it to cool down before removing from the tin.
+Wait for it to cool down completely before removing from the tin.
 Serve at room temperature.Bon appétit !